ahleighton/OE-ephys-course/EEA/exday1TA.rst

 Wrap Up by TA
 ###################################
 As a group, go through a simulation circuit of the electrode equivalent circuit with an alternating signal.
 Show that:

-* A tetrode can’t drive this long wire with shunt capacitance -- We draw a load of current
+* A tetrode can’t drive this long wire with shunt capacitance, because:
+a.
+We draw a load of current
-  -- We get tiny output signal
+b.
+We get tiny output signal
 * Replace the wire with an amp.
- -- Now it doesn’t matter whether it’s a capacitor or a resistor!
+Now it doesn’t matter whether it’s a capacitor or a resistor!

 To show this, you can use `this circuit. <https://tinyurl.com/yzh2vvuj>`_